zencart/documentation/Contributing/main/pull_requests.md

 You'll do this from your browser:

 1. Go to your Github account in your browser.
-2. Go to *your* Zen Cart zc-v1-series repository.
+2. Go to *your* zencart repository.
 3. You will see a green "Compare and Pull Request" button.
 Click it.
 (If it's been several hours since you did the push, it might not show the green bar.
 In that case, click the 'Branches' link, where you will see a Pull Request button next to each of your branches.
 Click the one next to the branch you want to do the pull request from.)
 4. Now you can review the collection of commits and file changes, and add a descriptive message to the pull request.
 If you're fixing something that's already got an open issue for it, be sure that the issue number is included in your Pull Request message. ie: #101.
 If you believe your Pull Request fully fixes the open issue, then say "Fixes #101", as the keyword "Fixes" helps do proper cleanup of tickets once closed.
 5. TIP: If you are contributing to Zen Cart v160, be sure that your pull request "compare" is indeed being compared against the `zencart:v160` branch.